meganland/INFOTC1600-MARKDOWN-PAGES/sharks.md

 3. tiger shark

 ---
-## Click the animal links below to learn more or return to the homepage!
+## Click the animal links below to read more or return to the homepage!

 [README]( https://github.com/meganland/INFOTC1600-MARKDOWN-PAGES/blob/main/README.md)
 ---